scalableinternetservices/ucsb_website/_slide_src/10_tsung.md

 of the Tsung results.

-Assuming your SSH connect string is: `ssh -i demo.pem ec2-user@54.166.5.220` then the following command will synchronize all the tsung result files (from all runs) to your local machine:
+Assuming your SSH connect string is: `ssh -i demo.pem ec2-user@54.166.5.220` then the following command will synchronize all the Tsung result files (from all runs) to your local machine:

     rsync -auve 'ssh -i demo.pem' ec2-user@54.166.5.220:.tsung/log/ .